 Bad employee erodes the business

-Earlier this week, we published a story here at TLNT about how bad behavior in employees frequently gets rewarded in the workplace while the team players and nice people get overlooked.
+We also published a story here at TLNT about how bad behavior in employees frequently gets rewarded in the workplace while the team players and nice people get overlooked.
 TLNT contributor Chuck Csizmar asked,

 Does your management really care if an employee leaves bodies strewn across the corridor on the way to their own personal success?
 What does that say about the priorities of the organization, and how leadership values people?
 Does that culture become visible outside the company?
 Does that environment become an impediment to attracting the right caliber of people?